jasontellez/Quiz03/README.md

     def vecSubtract(vector01,vector02):
       """
-      A function that perfroms vector subtraction by iterating through the elements within the vectors and iteratively subtracts the elements from one vector to the other.
-Finally, the resulting vector is stored in an empty list and printed.
+      Takes 2 vectors and subtracts the elements from the first vector by the elements in the second and returns the new vector.
+For the vectors to be subtracted they must have the same dimension, if they don't match then the string "Invalid Input" is returned.
       """

       element = 0 #empty value for storing values of elements